 Sender ID registration is not optional, and it is not one approval

 Two operational realities follow from this.
 First, an unregistered sender ID does not simply fail cleanly.
-Depending on the network, messages may be rejected outright or delivered with the sender ID replaced by a random numeric string, which destroys recognition and makes legitimate messages look like spam.
+Depending on the network, messages may be rejected outright or delivered with the branded sender ID replaced by a numeric sender, which destroys recognition and makes legitimate messages look like spam.
 Second, approval is not permanent immunity.
 Networks monitor how registered IDs are used, and an ID registered for one class of traffic that starts carrying another can be throttled or suspended without much ceremony.

 If your organization sends both service messages and marketing, plan for that at registration time rather than trying to run everything through a single ID.